wp-plugins/eg-attachments/readme.txt

 9. **Template editor**: Build easily your own list, using standard HTML tags, and some specific keyworkds.

 == Changelog ==

+= Version 2.0.1 - Dec 7th, 2013 =

+* New: ability to flush the cache (see option page),
+* New: When attachments are images, you can choose to display thumbnail of these images, rather than the icon of the file type,
+* Bug fix: issues when the path of the uploaded files contains space or specific characters (like accents),
+* Bug fix: %TARGET% tag not converted properly,
+* Bug fix: Clear cache when something is changed in the attachments list of a post, or when a post is saved/updated
+* Bug fix: Option page not displayed properly,
+* Bug fix: no counter displayed when number of clicks is 0,
+* Bug fix: Wrong keyword in template "Medium", and "small list"

 = Version 2.0.0 - Oct 28th, 2013 =